Robison-Aranha/CS50-development/README.md

 some stuffs I did when I was bored lol...

-I made the final project without worrying about details, so ignore the bad practices I committed :)
+Ignore the bad practices I committed :)